tjacovich/ADSDataPipeline/README.md

 Reads flat/classic files with (mostly) non-bibliographic data and sends nonbib and metrics protobufs to master pipeline.

+Note: while in the Classic back office these files are sorted case insensitively, local copies will be created in the container for this pipeline that will be sorted case sensitively!
+This logic is not part of the code base in this Github repo, but in the repository that is used to create and deploy the containers.

 # Overview
 There are ~30 input files.
 Each row in every file begins with a bibcode.
 It is followed by a tab character and then data from that bibcode.